thehyve/transmartApp-doc/source/hidome.rst

 #.
 Fill in the gene, probe, or region of interest, and select the value projection to filter on.

     .. note::
+        Pressing the down arrow (or any other key) starts a dropdown with all possible markers as taken from the platform definition of this particular data node.

         Not all possible marker types will have associated data points, you might have to select the marker type that does by selecting the type in the *Search in* dropdown first.